Culture Shock. Stress. The many stages of crazy that hits those living and working overseas.

 I have learned a lot about stress since we began this process nearly four years ago.
+I’ve learned about the toll it takes on our bodies, our health and our minds.

 The pressure is unbelievable.

-And sometimes we eat ice cream. lots of ice cream.
+Sometimes we eat ice cream. lots of ice cream.

 Life overseas is like a pressure cooker that you know is only getting hotter.

+and hotter.
 More steam.
 More tension.

 A pressure cooker that at times seems completely inactive… until you sense the pressure has been building all along.